FinTradeBench: A Financial Reasoning Benchmark for LLMs: Conclusion and Future Direction

 \section{Conclusion and Future Direction}

 We introduce FinTradeBench to evaluate financial reasoning across company fundamentals, trading signals, and hybrid queries.
-FinTradeBench is based on a decade of NASDAQ-100 data using a calibration-then-scaling framework that combines expert-authored seeds with scalable automated evaluation.
+FinTradeBench is based on a decade of NASDAQ-100 data and uses a calibration-then-scaling framework that combines expert-authored seed questions, golden indicators, numerical auditing, and scalable automated evaluation.
 We benchmark 14 LLMs under No-RAG and RAG settings and observe several key patterns.
 Quantitatively, we witness the highest performance gains across all models in hybrid reasoning-based questions (up to \greenup 39.8\% for large, \greenup 55.1\% for mid, and \greenup 49.5\% for small LLMs).
 RAG yields statistically significant improvements for fundamental reasoning, where retrieved SEC filings activate relevant prior knowledge.
-But RAG degrades performance on trading-signal questions, where raw numerical time-series data confuses models rather than assists them.
+However, RAG degrades performance on trading-signal questions, where raw numerical time-series data confuses models rather than assists them.
 It also introduces information overload, improving surface-level grounding while reducing the precise indicator extraction and reasoning depth required for financial analysis.
-Additionally, we witness that model architecture plays a significant role.
-Latent reasoning models (e.g., DeepSeek-R1 and its distillations) substantially outperform instruction-tuned models on hybrid questions, suggesting that inference-time chain-of-thought computation is crucial for reasoning over heterogeneous financial signals.
+Additionally, we see that model architecture plays a significant role.
+Latent reasoning models, such as DeepSeek-R1 and its distillations, substantially outperform standard instruction-tuned models on hybrid questions, suggesting that inference-time reasoning is important for heterogeneous financial analysis.
 Model families also exhibit different sensitivities to context; Qwen models generally benefit from RAG, while LLaMA models degrade overall, even at 70B parameters.
-We expect FinTradeBench to support consistent benchmarking for financial reasoning and provide a scalable, industry-standard dataset for researchers and practitioners.

-We will release FinTradeBench upon acceptance; presently, we provide a representative subset and evaluation scripts for review.
 Greater data augmentation and evaluation diversity are essential, and in the future, we plan to augment FinTradeBench, diversify the evaluation pipeline, and explore agentic RAG.
+We discuss limitations, privacy and safety considerations, broader impact, and data maintenance plans in Appendix \S\ref{app:Dt_and_all}.